coq/coq/doc/sphinx/language/extensions/implicit-arguments.rst

 .. flag:: Printing Implicit

    By default, the basic pretty-printing rules hide the inferable implicit arguments of an application.
-Turn this flag on to force printing all implicit arguments.
+Turn this :term:`flag` on to force printing all implicit arguments.

 .. flag:: Printing Implicit Defensive